esper-io/console_docs/docs/devices-groups/apps-device.md

 ![](./images/deviceapps/100_Groups_devices_details_screen_app_install_status.png)

  The app installation screen also includes an estimated total time required for the installation.
-If an error occurs, the console will display an error message.
+If an error occurs, the Console will display an error message.

 Step 6: Upon successful installation, you will see the app installation success message in the status section.